 Step 4: What’s your story?

 Based on your research, write down what your persona needs to hear from you at that stage to grab their attention.
-This is the basis for everything you write in your communications.
+This information will be the start of your brand story.

 Repeat this for every stage you identified in Step 3.
 You may have lots of ideas – great!
 Capture them because this becomes part of your testing strategy.